Yes, Hyperthyroidism is Treatable

 Can Hyperthyroidism be Cured Completely?

-The short answer is yes, the long answer is more complicated (1).
+The short answer is yes, but the long answer is more complicated (1).

 In order to talk about curing hyperthyroidism, we actually have to define it and discuss the differing perspectives between doctors and patients.